Last updated on March 30th, 2018

 Where to Buy the Top Vape Mods for Sub-Ohm Vaping

 We recommend three companies that offer Vape Mods and Vaporizers that have built-in safety features.
 They’re designed to shut off if your devise gets too hot.
-All companies have great videos, tutorials and customer services agents to help you vape safely and better understand Sub-Ohm Vaping.
+Most companies have great videos, all have tutorials and customer services agents to help you vape safely and better understand Sub-Ohm Vaping.

 Need to Know about Selecting the Perfect Ohm Resistance for your Atomizer?
 Here’s the guide and the chart.